What type of designer are you?

 I will always start by listening to your objectives, then I will list all assumptions surrounding the challenge, and sometimes question existing beliefs within the team.
 Once I have framed the design challenge, I will deploy a continuous user research program for us to learn.
 I will use these learnings to improve or create entirely new experiences.

-To design, I begin with pen and paper and then progressively refine the experience with softwares like Axure, Sketch or InVision.
+To design, I begin with pen and paper and then progressively refine the experience with softwares like Axure, Sketch or InVision Studio.
 While iterating on the design, I will frequently request feedback from customers.
-I will also seek additional views from other designers using Zeplin or through a design critique session.
+I will also seek additional views from the team and other designers using Zeplin or through a design critique session.

 Leading by coaching is also something I love doing, I have found myself in different leadership roles, and it has been a great area for personal growth.